 Many exchanges have competitive trading fees but then hit you on the way out with their withdrawal fees.
 Let’s say you have reached your investment goals and you are looking to pay with Bitcoin in real life.
 In order to do so, you need to withdraw the funds.
 And when doing so, the exchange can make up for its low trading fees by charging you high withdrawal fees when you’re halfway out the door.

 FatBTC doesn’t do this however.
 They charge a withdrawal fee of 0.0005 BTC when you withdraw BTC.
-This is substantially below the global industry average of 0.000812 BTC.
-To see the withdrawal fees also for a few cryptocurrencies than BTC, please see the picture below (wihtdrawal fees in the blue box):
+This is far below the global industry average of 0.000812 BTC.
+To see the withdrawal fees also for a few other cryptos than the BTC, please see the picture below (wihtdrawal fees in the blue box):

-As is evident from the above picture, FatBTC also does not charge any deposit fees for deposits of cryptocurrencies.
+As is clear from the above picture, FatBTC also does not charge any deposit fees for crypto deposits.

 FatBTC offers wire transfer as a deposit method, but you can’t deposit via credit card.
 The fact that FatBTC offers you the opportunity to deposit fiat currency at all makes it what we call an “entry-level exchange”.

-There are many aspects relevant to consider when determining an exchange’s security.
+There are many aspects relevant to consider when looking at an exchange’s security.
 One such aspect is Mozilla’s Observatory-test (https://observatory.mozilla.org/).
 FatBTC only received an F-score in this test.
-This is actually the most common grade among the exchanges listed in our Cryptocurrency Exchange List, but it does show that there is at least some room for improvement for this trading platform.
+This is actually the most common grade among the exchanges listed in our Exchange List, but it does show that there is at least some room for improvement for this trading platform.

 Liquidity is something very important for all exchanges, crypto exchanges but also regular stock market exchanges.
 The above exchange does indeed have great liquidity.
 However, the following 10 crypto exchanges are also regularly among the exchanges with the absolutely best liquidity in the world: